Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 * Leon Weng, STMicro
 * Chris Wynn, NVIDIA
 * Randy Xu, Intel
-* Naoya Yamamoto (山本 ?�也), HI Corporation
+* Naoya Yamamoto (å±±æœ¬ ?´ä¹Ÿ), HI Corporation
-* Kwang-Ho Yang (??광호), ETRI
+* Kwang-Ho Yang (??ê´‘í˜¸), ETRI

 Special thanks to Vladimir Levantovsky of Monotype Imaging for the design and specification of the Text API.
-Special thanks to Tero Karras and Jussi Räsänen of NVIDIA; Petri Nordlund, Robert Simpson, and Mika Tuomi of AMD (formerly Bitboys); and Tuomas Lukka, Jarno Paananen, and Sami Tammilehto of the former Bitboys Technology Research Group for creating the reference implementations; and to those who contributed to the conformance test suite: Hwanyong Lee, Junyoung Lee, and Hyunchan Sung of HUONE; TK Chan, Robert Simpson, Valtteri Rantala, Sami Tammilehto, Mika Tuomi, and Miikka Kangasluoma of AMD; Tero Karras, Jussi Räsänen and Kalle Raita of NVIDIA, Vladimir Levantovsky of Monotype Imaging and Toshio Nishidai of TAKUMI
+Special thanks to Tero Karras and Jussi RÃ¤sÃ¤nen of NVIDIA; Petri Nordlund, Robert Simpson, and Mika Tuomi of AMD (formerly Bitboys); and Tuomas Lukka, Jarno Paananen, and Sami Tammilehto of the former Bitboys Technology Research Group for creating the reference implementations; and to those who contributed to the conformance test suite: Hwanyong Lee, Junyoung Lee, and Hyunchan Sung of HUONE; TK Chan, Robert Simpson, Valtteri Rantala, Sami Tammilehto, Mika Tuomi, and Miikka Kangasluoma of AMD; Tero Karras, Jussi RÃ¤sÃ¤nen and Kalle Raita of NVIDIA, Vladimir Levantovsky of Monotype Imaging and Toshio Nishidai of TAKUMI

 Thanks are also due to the external reviewers who helped to improve the specification.